bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

     * The switcher can be hidden by clicking on the **"<<<"** icon.
     * The switcher can be expanded by clicking and dragging the upper right corner.
     * The switcher can be popped out by clicking on the upper left icon when video is in the secondary window element.

+* **Attitude and Compass Indicators**: Visual instruments which show the vehicle's attitude (pitch and roll orientation) and compass heading.

 * **Instrument Panel**: A multi-page widget that displays vehicle information including: telemetry, camera, video, system health, and vibration.